Highgate is proud to have over 6,000 alumni, aged 18 to 100+, who are now living, working and making a difference across the globe.

 Over the centuries, our School has helped shape the minds of many prominent and interesting contemporary and past characters.
-Below are some of our most notable Cholmeleians:

 Sir John Tavener was one of Britain’s most celebrated composers, particularly known for his religious and choral works.
 He entered Highgate on a music scholarship in 1957, and was a contemporary of the composer John Rutter CBE.
 Tavener’s major interest was in playing the piano, alongside some choral work and composing.
 It wasn’t until after he had joined the Royal Academy of Music in 1962 that he decided to give up the piano and focus entirely on composition.
 His first major work, The Whale, premiered at the opening concert for Queen Elizabeth Hall on the South Bank.
 He went on to great success; he was knighted in 2000 for services to music, and won an Ivor Novello Award.
 He composed several other major choral and devotional works throughout his life, retaining a high standard and volume of output until his death — in particular, his setting of William Blake’s poem ‘the Lamb’ is very popular in churches as a Christmas choral piece.